Tobacco packaging warning messages: India

 The Cigarette and Other Tobacco Products (Packaging and Labelling) Rules 2008 requiring graphic health warnings came into force on 31 May 2008.
 Under the law, all tobacco products were required to display graphic pictures, such as pictures of diseased lungs, and the text SMOKING KILLS or TOBACCO KILLS in English, covering at least 40% of the front of the pack, and retailers must display the cigarette packs in such a way that the pictures on pack are clearly visible.
 In January 2012, controversy arose when it was discovered that an image of former English footballer John Terry was used on a warning label.

 On 15 October 2014, Union Health Minister Harsh Vardhan announced that only 15% of the surface of a pack of cigarettes could contain branding, and that the rest must be used for graphic and text health warnings.
 The Union Ministry of Health amended the Cigarettes and Other Tobacco Products (Packaging and Labelling) Rules, 2008 to enforce the changes effective from 1 April 2015.

 However, the government decision to increase pictorial warnings on tobacco packets from 1 April was put on hold indefinitely, following the recommendations of a Parliamentary committee, which reportedly did not speak to health experts but only to tobacco lobby representatives.
 On 5 April 2016, the health ministry ordered government agencies to enforce this new rule.

 Following the intervention by the Parliamentary committee, NGO Health of Millions, represented by Prashant Bhushan, filed a petition in the Supreme Court of India, which asked the government to stop selling of loose cigarettes and publish bigger health warnings on tobacco packs.

 Indonesia

-In Indonesia, tobacco warnings are not just placed on packages but also on cigarette advertisements, which are not banned in few countries including Indonesia.
+In Indonesia, health warnings were introduced in 1991.

 January 2000–December 2013

-With the enforcement of Indonesian Government Regulation No. 19 (2003), a new warning was implemented:
+With the enforcement of the Indonesian Government Regulation No. 19 (2003) on Cigarette Safety for Health, a new warning was implemented:

 The last recorded usage of this warning in TV advertisements was an Esse Mild advertisement from late February 2014.